Stavros Niarchos Foundation Bioethics Academy

 Cost

 The SNFBA is free to accepted participants, and fully supported through the generosity of the Stavros Niarchos Foundation (SNF).
-Lodging (and travel where required) is provided to accepted participants who reside outside of Athens.
 The total number of participants is limited to 50 to preserve a high-quality experience.

 Eligibility

-Applications are encouraged from professionals working in institutions in Greece, with the following experience and expertise:
+Applications are encouraged from professionals residing and working in institutions in Greece with the following experience and expertise:

 • Professionals working in, or overseeing, clinical research

-• Medical, pharmacology, and biology students interested in developing capacity in clinical research
+• University students of medicine, pharmacy, and biology interested in developing capacity in clinical research

 • Members of committees performing biomedical research ethics review